-With reflection and understanding, you can discover where your negative feelings about these types of things come from, and that will make it easier to dismiss those feelings – or act on them if you determine that’s what’s best for you.
+With reflection and understanding, you can discover where your negative feelings about gender and money come from.
+This understanding will make it easier to dismiss those feelings – or act on them if you determine that’s what’s best for you.

 Not Letting it Affect the Relationship

 If you want to dismiss those feelings, you must ensure they won’t negatively affect the relationship.

 We lash out at the people closest to us when we are negatively affected by our feelings.
 Remember why you decided to date that person, and consider their non-monetary contributions to the relationship.